nurlanf/odoo12/README.md

-# Adding related field from Journal Entry to Invoice
+# Adding related field from Journal Entry to Invoices